Alicia Smith (President)

 Yatin Dullabh (Treasurer)

-Yatin Dullabh is a qualified Chartered Accountant and Certified Information Systems Auditor (CISA) with over 12 years of financial audit, IT audit and consulting experience.
+Yatin Dullabh is a qualified Chartered Accountant and Certified Information Systems Auditor (CISA) with over 12 years of financial audit, IT audit, and consulting experience.
 He is a highly accomplished Auditor Controls Consultant, and Accounting professional with a successful verifiable track record in corporate audit, IT audit, accounting, and business advisory services.
 He is well versed in performing controls gap analysis, and designing business process and system improvements.
 Yatin grew up in a household learning that those of us that are fortunate should always find means to help those that are less.
 He would like to give back to his community by dedicating his time and available skills and resources to the organization.
-He believes that education is the fundamental tool to growth and development, as individuals, as organizations and as communities.
+He believes that education is the fundamental tool for growth and development, as individuals, as organizations, and as communities.
 Early childhood identification of learning disabilities and intervention significantly improves in managing and addressing those learning disabilities.

 Azza Daba started out her career in the special education field.
 During that time, she began her journey as a lifelong learner and received a master’s degree in special education.
 Through her studies, she became fascinated by language and literacy acquisition, especially remedial pedagogy.
 Being bilingual has given her the opportunity to study the differences between two orthographies, which has lead to her deeper appreciation of the cognitive and linguistic demands of learning a language and its writing system.
-She has experience as a mainstream classroom teacher, a remedial tutor and an English as a second language teacher.
+She has experience as a mainstream classroom teacher, a remedial tutor, and an English as a second language teacher.
 She is an IDA Certified Dyslexia Practitioner and currently runs her private practice of tutoring individuals with dyslexia.
-She enjoys and actively seeks further insight by staying informed about recent research and attending courses, conferences and workshops.
-Azza feels that joining the ONBIDA board provides a unique opportunity to participate in efforts to increase public awareness about dyslexia and improve services for individuals with dyslexia in Ontario.
-She believes that all educators should be informed about evidence based practices to help provide dyslexic students with a fair chance to succeed in their education.
+She enjoys and actively seeks further insight by staying informed about recent research and attending courses, conferences, and workshops.
+Azza feels that joining the IDA Ontario board provides a unique opportunity to participate in efforts to increase public awareness about dyslexia and improve services for individuals with dyslexia in Ontario.
+She believes that all educators should be informed about evidence-based practices to help provide dyslexic students with a fair chance to succeed in their education.

 Jackie Lincoln moved to Canada from Germany in 2006.
 Originally from the U.S., she spent the majority of her career managing projects for large corporations (Xerox and Citicorp).
-She studied Organization Development, Change Management and Customer Service Management at the Rochester Institute of Technology, and is currently enrolled in Orton-Gillingham Associate Level training.
-Although she has just begun learning about dyslexia (with the goal of becoming a tutor), she’s always had a special interest in language and looks forward to being able to use her organizational skills and experience in support of ONBIDA’s mission and activities.
+She studied Organization Development, Change Management, and Customer Service Management at the Rochester Institute of Technology, and is currently enrolled in Orton-Gillingham Associate Level training.
+Although she has just begun learning about dyslexia (with the goal of becoming a tutor), she’s always had a special interest in language and looks forward to being able to use her organizational skills and experience in support of IDA Ontario’s mission and activities.

 Tracy graduated from Simon Fraser University with a Bachelor of Arts in Psychology and English and graduated from the University of British Columbia with a Bachelor of Education.
 She has taught in BC. and Ontario in the Primary and Junior grades.
 Tracy and her husband Dave have three boys one who has been identified as being Dyslexic.
-As parent of a child with Dyslexia she has spent time learning about ways to help her son receive the appropriate support and education to meet his learning needs.
+As a parent of a child with dyslexia, she has spent time learning about ways to help her son receive the appropriate support and education to meet his learning needs.
 She also completed the Associate level course in the Orton-Gillingham approach.
-Tracy feels strongly that all children should receive the appropriate education to meet their learning needs and by educating people about Dyslexia we may reach more students, parents and educators to increase their understanding of these learning differences.
+Tracy feels strongly that all children should receive the appropriate education to meet their learning needs and by educating people about Dyslexia we may reach more students, parents, and educators to increase their understanding of these learning differences.

 Mark joined Munich Re in September 2000.
 Mark is responsible for all aspects of group operations including financial reporting and client servicing along with claims services for both lines of business – individual and group.
 Mark had 6 years of senior insurance management experience prior to joining Munich Re and 13 years of senior management/executive roles with a large financial institution.
 Mark began his insurance career in 1988 leading a start-up insurance operation within a large financial institution.
 Mark received his Honours degree in Business Administration in 1977 and a Masters degree in Business Administration in 1980 (both from the University of Western Ontario Ivey School of Business.
 He completed the requirements for a Certified Financial Planner designation in 1997.
 Mark has taught part-time as a university instructor in Strategic Management.
-He has also served on numerous charity boards, and is currently Past Chair, United Way York Region.
-Mark is currently advising ONBIDA in Strategic Planning.
+He has also served on numerous charity boards and is currently Past Chair, United Way York Region.
+Mark is currently advising IDA Ontario in Strategic Planning.

-Sally Shearman was one of the founders of the Ontario Branch of the Ontario Branch of the nternational Dyslexia Association, serving as President from .
+Sally Shearman was one of the founders of the Ontario Branch of the International Dyslexia Association.
 Sally teaches Special Education and has been with the York Region District School Board since 1991.
 She was a member of the Advisory Panel for the National Early Literacy Strategy, a project of the Canadian Language and Literacy Research Network (CLLRNet), and a member of the Advisory Panel for the Effective Reading Instruction Resource Kit, CLLRNet.
 She has served in a variety of positions at the local and national levels within IDA since 1999.
 Sally has developed and delivered many different workshops and teaching modules to raise awareness amongst education professionals of research-based classroom approaches to teaching individuals with dyslexia.
 Dyslexia runs in Sally’s family and she is passionate about making sure that all children receive research-informed literacy instruction.